-So, when we saw this handy little $5 knife Sharpener on Amazon, we ordered it immediately.
-After pouring over more than 8,000 overwhelmingly positive reviews, we had no choice but to see what all the hype was about.
+So when we saw this handy little $6 knife sharpener on Amazon, we ordered it immediately.
+After poring over more than 9,000 overwhelmingly positive reviews, we had no choice but to see what all the hype was about.

 Our verdict?
 It's awesome and definitely lives up to the hype.

 You can easily spend a fortune maintaining your knives — most professional places charge $5 to sharpen just one knife.
-So, this gadget actually pays for itself in one use.
+So this gadget pays for itself in about one use.
 Plus, it comes in multiple colors: bright green, red or black, so it will match any kitchen.

-Then, to start sharpening, pull your knife through the "coarse" slot (made of carbide steel) and then the "fine" slot (made of ceramic).
-Depending how dull your knives are, it can work well in one swipe, or require multiple passes.
+To start sharpening, pull your knife through the "coarse" slot (made of carbide steel) and then the "fine" slot (made of ceramic).
+Depending on how dull your knives are, it can work well in one swipe or require multiple passes.
 My knives were so dull, it took about 20 passes on each side.
 Also, make sure to use some pressure: At first, I was too light with my swipes, but as soon as I stepped it up — magic.

 Remember to wash the knife after sharpening to remove any metal shavings.

-Since the device can be placed at a 45-degree angle on the counter, it accommodates long chef's knives or short paring knives.
-Using the fine slot only, it'll also sharpen serrated knives.
+Since the device can be placed at a 45-degree angle on the counter, it accommodates long chef's knives and short paring knives.
+For sharpening serrated knives, use only the "fine" slot.

-To test it out, I used the "paper test," where you hold a piece of copy paper out in front of you with one hand, and then carefully draw a knife blade down through the paper with the other hand.
+To test out the results, I used the paper test: Hold a piece of copy paper out in front of you with one hand, and then carefully draw a knife blade down through the paper with the other hand.
 If the knife is sharp enough, it'll slice right through.

-Before sharpening, my knives would hardly nick the side of the paper, but after sharpening, they glided through easily.
-I then tested my newly sharpened knives with some basil.
+Before sharpening, my knives would hardly nick the side of the paper, but after sharpening, they glided through effortlessly.
+I then tested my newly sharpened knives on some basil.
 The herb usually bruises easily, but if a knife is sharp enough, it'll chop up quickly.